-As noted above, multi-family housing units are predominantly located in or near the municipalities, with few units having been recently constructed in unincorporated areas.
+As noted above, multi-family housing units are predominantly located in or near the municipalities.
+According to the 2010 Census, few such units had been constructed in unincorporated areas.
 Due to the limitations imposed on obtaining sewer service for projects outside town boundaries, however, few units are being constructed in unincorporated areas.
 As a result, the multi-family housing stock is aging.
 In addition, rents on a significant number of units in the county are subsidized by governmental funds, expanding low-cost housing options for many people.
-U.S. Census data indicates that in 1994 there was a 98.9% occupancy rate (636 units) for subsidized rent units.
+U.S. Census data indicates that in 1994 there was a 98.9% occupancy rate (636 units) for subsidized rental units.
 There was a 9% vacancy rate for the 554 conventional units available in the county.
+As of 2017, the County is home to 20 low-income housing apartment complexes containing 1,189 affordable apartments for rent.
+Many of these rental apartments are income based housing with about 846 apartments that set rent based on income.
+Often referred to as "HUD apartments", there are 285 Project-Based Section 8 subsidized apartments in Oconee County.
+There are 792 other low-income apartments that do not have rental assistance but are still considered to be affordable housing for low-income families (South Carolina Regional Housing Authority 1).

 The estimated median value of owner-occupied housing in 1999 ranged from \$58,424 in Census Tract 307 (east of Seneca) to \$227,551 in Census Tract 302 (near Lake Keowee).
+Countywide the median home value stood at \$91,300, in 1999.
 This table shows the value of housing distributed by census tract.